Note: To edit an existing role (for example, to change its name), you

 Associate privileges with the role by selecting or clearing the

-text boxes in the roles editor.
+check boxes in the roles editor.
 The privileges determine what users with this

 role can do in the various categories (such as items and fields).